valerymo/sop_assistant/README.md

 - Ask any SOP-related question.
 - Type `add case` to submit a new scenario.
 - Type `mode` to switch between RAG / Hybrid / External.
+  - If you select External, you will be prompted:
+    "Do you want to include configured URLs in the search? [yes]/no"
+- Type engine to switch between external engines (Gemini, SerpAPI, Ollama).
 - Type `help` for commands.
 - Type `exit` to quit.